google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/step-5.markdown

 </script>
 {% endhighlight %}

-The above snippet checks to see if the browser supports Service Worker and if it does it calls the register method and returns a Promise.
+The above snippet checks to see if the browser supports service worker and if it does it calls the register method and returns a Promise.
 After the registration is completed the browser will resolve the Promise and call the function in the `.then()` clause.
 (Note: this happens asynchronously.)